-The Queen's Wharf Brisbane is a significant project and investment for The Star.
+Queen's Wharf Brisbane is a significant project and investment for The Star.
 Notwithstanding that The Star Group has a pre-opening team to deliver a structured program to transition from Treasury Brisbane to Queen's Wharf Brisbane, there is also a risk that the potential return from any invested capital is not realised and Queen's Wharf Brisbane fails to become an effective revenue driving business.
-There is also a risk that the opening of Queen's Wharf may experience further delays (including, for example, as a result of inclement weather, industrial action, construction delays, or disputes or litigation), which in turn would delay any potential returns or gains from the investment.
+There is also a risk that the opening of Queen's Wharf Brisbane may experience further delays (including, for example, as a result of inclement weather, industrial action, construction delays, or disputes or litigation (see, in particular, 'Multiplex proceedings against DBC')), which in turn would delay any potential returns or gains from the investment.
 A failure to realise the expected benefits (either within the expected timeframe or at all) may have an adverse impact on The Star's financial performance and position.